 I hold all first tastings in a glencairn glass, which may have not been the best of ideas.
 Despite the low proof (Barterhouse is only 90.2), the ethyl is enough to singe nose hairs.
 The nose reminds me of big red gum.
 There’s a sweet, cinammon like aroma that comes off the glencairn once you let the bourbon air.
 No complaints there.
 After a little more time, the expected aroma of old wood manifests – but not 20 year old wood.
 The predictable vanilla is there, as well as brown sugar.
 I can sniff Barterhouse all day.

 I wish I could say the same thing about the taste.
 The first sip has the personality of a cantankerous old man – rough, bitter, dry, and leathery.
 What have I done.
 What did I just buy?
 I taste the old wood now more precisely – an element hidden in the nose by the ethyl.
 The cinnamon is still there, but it is coupled with a bitter leather-like taste.
 The tannic dry drag on the back of my tongue is the best indicator that this really is a 20 year old that has been sitting in wood.
 The mash bill has something to do with the character of the bourbon: Barterhouse is made from an 86% Corn, 6% rye and 8% barley mash bill.

 The taste is not pleasant, but the finish is a redeeming quality.
 It lasts and mellows into potpourri and butter.

-For more on how we grade bourbons, click here.
-You might have a different opinion, but I dont think its worth the $20 a pour at my favorite bar, nor do I think I would buy another bottle.
+Find out how we grade bourbons.
+You might have a different opinion, but I don’t think its worth the $20 a pour at my favorite bar, nor do I think I would buy another bottle.
 This bourbon has its following.
 I will stick with my EC12.